 A study suggests that small and standard dosage of Adderall does not usually have any effect on the infant’s health (7).

-The American Academy of Pediatrics (AAP) Committee reports that animal studies on long-term exposure to amphetamine showed cases of hypertension, tachycardia and seizures in infants.
-As there are no human studies to prove this, the AAP recommends to avoid drugs containing amphetamines during breastfeeding.
+The American Academy of Pediatrics (AAP) Committee reports that animal studies on long-term exposure to amphetamine showed cases of hypertensioniXThe condition in which the blood pressure against the walls of the arteries is too high. , tachycardiaiXThe rapid beating of the heart, usually measured to be more than 100 beats per minute. , and seizures in infants.
+Since there are no human studies, the AAP recommends avoiding drugs containing amphetamines during breastfeeding.

 When Can You Breastfeed After An Adderall Dose?